mrigankvashist/100-Days-of-Java/README.md

 Given an array of N integers, count the inversion of the array (using merge-sort).
 What is an inversion of an array?
 Definition: for all i & j < size of array, if i < j then you have to find pair (A[i],A[j]) such that A[j] < A[i].

+# Day 59
+- ### Search in a sorted 2D matrix
+Given an m*n 2D matrix and an integer, write a program to find if the given integer exists in the matrix.